 Our patients are seen by a team of interdisciplinary specialists who are dedicated to the finest tradition of care.

 It's simple: Our experience, dedication to patients, innovative technologies and commitment to research excellence.
 UChicago Medicine neurosurgeons are often among the first in the region to adopt new, advanced surgical techniques.
 For instance, we were among the first to perform minimally invasive lumbar disk surgery and to treat Parkinson's disease, pain, and other conditions with drug pumps and spinal and brain electrodes.

-Since 1928, our Section of Neurosurgery has been committed to providing patients with the most experienced physicians, leading-edge technology and advances in research.
+Since 1928, our Department of Neurosurgery has been committed to providing patients with the most experienced physicians, leading-edge technology and advances in research.
 Our aim is to provide the best possible treatment, whether surgical or not.
 Our neurosurgeons work side by side with some of the nation's leading neurologists, oncologists, orthopaedic surgeons and other specialists.
 All the experts at UChicago Medicine work together to find the treatment that best meets a patient’s needs.

 Research shows that experience greatly influences surgery success rates.
 Our academic staff is composed of board-certified or board-eligible surgeons who have chosen to specialize in a specific type of neurosurgery.
 Our current areas of expertise include:

 - Critical care neurosurgery

 - Neurosurgical oncology (tumors)

 - Neurovascular surgery

 - Pediatric neurosurgery